 In rare occasions it could be legit.
 But if the profile ticks 2 or more of the below, then very likely, it is not.

-This post is mostly directled at females looking for males on Tinder.
-Some things might apply for males as well, but they have not been tested.
+Most of the below apply for females looking for males on Tinder.
+Some flags may also apply for males, as well, but they have not been tested.

 - If the distance is over 1700km, even when you had set the distance at much less.
 Of course there are times Tinder shows you people who have extended their search range, and could be a match; even if they do not fall within yours.
 But if he is a looker, and has that on – well lookers usually do not have to try that hard, do they?

-As I said above, the more of these, a profile ticks, the more likely it’s spam.
+As I said above, the more of these, a profile ticks, the more likely it’s fake.

 - The distance goes from a few kilometres when you match, to over 2000km after matching.
 It could be that the person was on holiday in your country, and now returned to their own country.
 But it could also be a a fake profile, who keeps changing the IP address to fish in different countries.

-- Once you start chatting he tells you very early in the chat, that he works in the military or in the marines.
-Usually he tells you this without you having to ask.
+- Once you start chatting he shares very early in the chat, that he works in the military or in the marines.
+Usually he states without you having to ask.
 Its business after all, so time = money.
 Of course, there are people who truly work in the the military or the marines; but just keep an eye open for more of these leads.
-I once got someone saying they are working on a submarine, AND therefore was more convenient for him to communicate by email 😀 😀 😀 .
+I once got someone saying they are working on a submarine, AND therefore was more convenient for him to communicate by email 😀😄😀.